 ASNA Visual RPG Classic FAQ

-With the introduction of ASNA Visual RPG Classic 5.0, ASNA now provides a longer-term option for the persistence of your AVR Classic applications.
-Given the pending and certain timeout of Windows XP in April 2014, we felt we had a responsibility to help as best we can with your legacy classic software persistence.
-Here is a list of questions and answers about AVR Classic 5.0:
+With the introduction of ASNA Visual RPG Classic 5.0/5.1, ASNA now provides a longer-term option for the persistence of your AVR Classic applications.
+AVR 4.0 and AVR 4.1 are both retired and no longer receiving updates or product fixes.
+We strongly recommend you upgrade from AVR 4.x to AVR 5.1.
+Here is a list of questions and answers about AVR Classic 5.x: